Anticoagulation Therapy Management

 Other conditions that may require anticoagulation medications include:

 Anticoagulant medications require close monitoring to ensure the therapy is as safe and effective as possible.
 The SSM Health Heart & Vascular Care team offers an anticoagulation management service to make this easy and convenient for you.
-If your SSM Health provider prescribes anticoagulant therapy, request a referral to participate in this service and then schedule your initial visit to get started.
+Studies have shown that patients who participate in this kind of service have a much lower incidence of heart attacks, strokes, and bleeding complications when compared to patients who are cared for in the usual manner.
+If your SSM Health provider prescribes anticoagulant therapy, request a referral to participate in this service, and then schedule your initial visit to get started.

 What are Anticoagulants?